zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/automl/automl.md

 ### Objectives

 In this lab, you will learn how to:
-* Create data set (wine data) as Pandas DataFrame and load into ADB
+* Create data set (wine data) as Pandas DataFrame and load into Oracle Autonomous Database
 * Use `automl.AlgorithmSelection` to rank the in-database algorithms by predicted score metric for classification or regression problems
 * Use `automl.FeatureSelection` to quickly identify the most relevant feature subsets for the provided training data set and an in-database algorithm
 * Use `automl.ModelTuning` to tune the hyperparameters for the specified algorithm and training data